 Assisted Access vehicle passes are free of charge, but...

 these passes can only be used to supplement a paid-for carpark or paid-for campervan pass.

 There are two types of Assisted Access vehicle pass:

 1) Assisted Access Essential Onsite Parking.
 We have very limited space so this is restricted to those who really need it, including:

-- Campervan pass holders who are camping in the Assisted Access area.
+Campervan pass holders who are camping in the Assisted Access area.

-- Carpark pass holders with a genuine medical or disability need for their cars to be kept onsite.
+Carpark pass holders with a genuine medical or disability need for their cars to be kept onsite.

-Please buy tickets and vehicle passes through Bristol Ticket Shop, then apply for your PA ticket or Assisted Access vehicle pass by email to email@example.com, including proof of your access need.
+Please buy tickets and vehicle passes through our Ticket Shop, then apply for your PA ticket or Assisted Access vehicle pass by email to email@example.com, including your ticket reference number and proof of your access need.

 “Massive praise to the Assisted Access area… I have been to quite a few festivals over the years and never felt as much a part of the festival as I do at The Green Gathering.
 Assisted Access at GG offers more than just an accessible camping area, safety and security; it also offers inclusion to all, friendship and acceptance.
 A massive thanks to all the Assisted Access crew… I don’t even have any suggestions for improvement because everything in my opinion is perfect.” – Rob

 “I must thank you for finding me the perfect ‘safe’ place to be… that means so much to us.
 There aren’t many festivals I feel comfortable at, in fact yours is now the only one on my list!” – Johnny